KirillKryukov/naf/Compress.md

 **--verbose** - Verbose mode.

 **--keep-temp-files** - Don't delete temporary files (normally they are deleted after compression is done).
+Specifying this option forces creation of temporary files even in cases where they would be otherwise not created due to data being small.

 **--no-mask** - Don't store sequence mask (lower/upper characters).
 Converts the sequences to upper case before compression.